CompositeFlows/documentation-assembler-vsix/README.md

 # Docs Assembler - Treat Documentation Like Code

 This is an experimental port from a c# server/database application - to a GitHub repo/vscode extension.
 A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com).
+These early releases lay the groundwork for a stable, production-ready version planned for later this year.
+Feedback during this phase is invaluable to shaping its future.

 ***Solve documentation hell,***